vishhvak/TOC-Notes/Theory of Computation.md

 > **L(A) = { *w* | ð(q~0~, *w*) is in F }**

-That is, the language of A is the set of strings ω τhat take the start state q~0~ to one of the accepting states.
+That is, the language of A is the set of strings *w* τhat take the start state q~0~ to one of the accepting states.

 >  If L is L(A) for some DFA A, then we say L is a **regular language.**